Why Mrs. Maisel Has Such a Marvelous ’50s Soundtrack

 With all of the TV shows with standout soundtracks this year, it was a particularly welcome surprise to end 2017 on a sonic note that harkened back to the 1950s.
-In The Marvelous Mrs. Maisel, co-creators Amy Sherman-Palladino and Daniel Palladino created a diverse musical world that’s not only as meticulous as their fast-paced dialogue, but one that’s whip-smart with its choices and cues.
+1958, to be precise: In The Marvelous Mrs. Maisel, co-creators Amy Sherman-Palladino and Daniel Palladino created a diverse musical world that’s not only as meticulous as their fast-paced dialogue, but one that’s whip-smart with its choices and cues.
 (Robert Preston talk-crooning, “Friends, the idle brain is the devil’s playground!” while Midge Maisel’s estranged husband contemplates his new vapid girlfriend is a particular highlight.)
 Last week, Vulture gave the Palladinos a call to learn more about how this toe-tapping soundtrack came to be.

 The late 1950s had jazz, early rock and roll, and so many tunes out of the great American songbook.
 How did you approach and shape the show’s musical identity?